andregasser/bigbone/README.md

 # Contribution

 Contributions are welcome!
-If you find bugs or other issues, please open an issue in the [Issues](https://github.com/andregasser/bigbone/issues) section.
-I will happily review any request that is created.
+Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 # Previous Work